From Audacity Manual

 This is only possible for certain stereo tracks.
 When the vocals are exactly the same on both stereo channels, you can remove them by “subtracting” one channel from the other.
 This works for recordings where the vocal track is mixed exactly in the center and stereo reverberation has not been added.
 See this tutorial: Vocal Removal and Isolation.

-See this tutorial in the Manual: Making Ringtones.
+See this tutorial in the Manual: Making Ringtones and IVR messages.

 Why do I see a lot of vertical red lines in the track I just recorded?

 This happens when you have an oversaturated recording, where clipping has occurred, that is, the signal has exceeded the maximum allowed level.
 The vertical red lines show where clipping has happened.
 The clipping indicators can be turned on and off (Audacity's default setting is "off") by selecting .